 We are often asked if the buffing stage of the bluing process is required.
 The short answer is "no".
 In fact, for some applications a flat, matte finish is desired.
 Simulating a parkerized finish would be an example of a situation where a person would certainly not want to use #0000 steel wool to polish the steel to a high luster.
 Instead, the piece would be left in the flat black phase after bluing and top coated to protect the look and finish.

-In most instances however, Van's Instant Gun Blue is used to create or touch up the mirror finish typical to many steel and firearm applications which makes the buffing process critical.
+In most instances however, Van's Instant Gun Blue is used to create or touch up the mirror-like finish typical to many steel and firearm applications which makes the buffing process critical.